Isabella Buscemi Shows Off Killer Curves In Tiny Bikini For New Bang Energy Video

-Internet sensation Isabella Buscemi captured the attention of her 2.3 million Instagram followers on Sunday, November 8, when she shared a smoking-hot new video of her bikini-clad self.
+Internet sensation Isabella Buscemi captured the attention of her 2.3 million Instagram followers on Sunday, November 8, when she shared a smoking-hot new video of herself in a bikini.

-The 22-year-old was recorded in a room with wooden panelling for the footage, which was paired to an upbeat tune.
+The 22-year-old was recorded in a room with wooden panelling, and the clip was paired with an upbeat tune.
 Isabella hung out with friend Angeline Varona as the two switched between different poses and movements, showcasing their figures from different angles.

-The clip began with the models sitting on their shin on a gray couch with their bodies facing the camera.
+The clip began with the models on their knees on a gray couch with their bodies facing the camera.
 The two then stood up to flaunt their figures, before dancing, hugging, and twirling each other around.
-The girls also sipped on a Bang Energy drink.
+The girls also sipped on Bang Energy drinks.

 In another part of the clip, Isabella was recorded alone as she stood in front of a wooden fence.
 Throughout the clip, the pair smiled and laughed, exuding playful vibes.

 Isabella’s long, highlighted blond hair was parted slightly off-center and styled in loose waves that fell around her shoulders.
 She rocked her nails short with a lavender polish.